EconometricInstitute/feb22012-programming-website/data/week4/3-exception-class-hierarchy.md

 However, many useful libraries, which you are likely to end up using, make extensive use of it.
 Often these libraries have a lot of classes, which can be daunting to the uninitiated, but with a diagram it is often easy to understand the structure of these libraries.
-For example, when you create Graphical User Interfaces (GUIs) there are different classes that represent component (e.g. a button, a text field) and containers that contain multiple components but are also containers themselves.
+For example, when you create Graphical User Interfaces (GUIs) there are different classes that represent components (e.g. a button, a text field) and containers that contain multiple components but are also classes themselves.
 They also contain classes that allow you to specify the layout of components, and classes that help specify actions, that can for example be used if a user clicks a button.

 Understanding such hierarchies of classes, a *class hierarchy diagram* provides insight into the structure of